Professional Licensure Disclosure

 Master of Business Administration (MBA)

 The Master of Business Administration was not designed to lead to any professional licensure.
 The program is available fully online or as a hybrid program on campus and enrolls students from any state.
-Students may take the M.B.A. to help fulfill the additional educational requirements needed to obtain CPA licensure, but will want to work closely with an advisor to ensure proper course selection.

 Undergraduate Education

-The undergraduate pre-service teacher education programs at Wilkes University are specifically designed to meet the licensure and certification requirements for Pennsylvania and are NOT designed to meet the licensure requirements for any other state and are advertised as such.
-In addition to the traditional campus-based program, Wilkes offers an online early childhood initial certification program that typically only enrolls students located in PA.
-Therefore, Wilkes has not made a determination of whether or not our undergraduate teacher education programs meet the educational requirements for licensure in other state.
+In addition to the traditional campus-based program, Wilkes offers an online early childhood initial certification pathway that typically enrolls students located in PA.
+Currently, Wilkes has not made a determination of whether or not any of our undergraduate teacher education programs meet the educational requirements for licensure in other states.

-Graduate Education – Master’s and Doctoral
+Graduate Education – Master’s

-As standalone programs, the following Master of Science in Education programs are not designed to meet any additional licensure or certification either in or out of Pennsylvania
+As standalone programs, the following Master of Science in Education programs are not designed to meet any additional licensure or certification either in or out of Pennsylvania.

 • Educational Development and Strategies*